 Protect family investments

-Another significant tax benefit of a family trust is that it can act as a holding structure for your family investments, protecting them from legal or financial liability.
+Another significant tax benefit of a family trust is that it can act as a holding structure for your family investments, helping to protect them from legal or financial liability.

 Create a family income

 If you run a growing family business, a family trust can be a robust way to look after your family and secure your assets.
-You can assign your family members as beneficiaries of your business, allowing them to receive income and taxable profits directly from the trust.
+You can assign your family members as beneficiaries of the trust, allowing them to receive income and taxable profits directly from it.

 Protect your children’s inheritance